supervisely-ecosystem/anomaly-sorter/README.md

 ## Overview

-The Anomaly Sorter is a Supervisely application built on the Supervisely "Solution" engine that provides an intelligent workflow for analyzing, and managing anomalies in the project or dataset.
-It automatically calculates statistical metrics and enables users to filter, sort, and tag anomalous images based on customizable criteria.
+Anomaly Sorter is a Supervisely application built on the Supervisely "Solution" engine that streamlines the process of reviewing large sets of labeled images.
+It automatically calculates statistical metrics for each image, provides flexible filtering and sorting options, and allows users to select a specific range of images based on these criteria.
+With a single action, all images in the chosen range can be tagged with a technical label, making it easy to quickly mark and set aside groups of images that are unlikely to require further manual review.
+This approach significantly accelerates the overall image review workflow.

 ![Anomaly Sorter in Action](https://github.com/supervisely-ecosystem/anomaly-sorter/releases/download/v0.1.0/gui.jpg)

 ### Key Benefits

-- **Automated Statistics**: Calculates comprehensive metrics for all images automatically.
+- **Automated Statistics**: Calculates metrics for all images automatically.
 All statistics can be accessed as tags in the project.
 - **Filter & Sort**: Customizable filtering and sorting options for targeted analysis
 - **Efficient Tagging**: Batch tagging system for accepted anomalies
 - **Interactive Workflow**: Node-based visual interface for easyly managing the analysis process